 An avid performer of contemporary music, Henry's debut performance at Weill Recital Hall at Carnegie Hall in 2008 featured solo and interactive works for piano and computer-controlled piano.
 Performing on a Yamaha Disklavier Mark IV, the program included the pioneering 1989 interactive work Eight Sketches - duet for one pianist by Jean-Claude Risset as well as a newly composed interactive work by New York based composed Brendan Adamson.
 An equally passionate supporter of new music from New Zealand, both his 2008 and 2012 recitals at Weill Recital Hall featured solo and chamber works by Gareth Farr.

-Henry Wong Doe has released three commercial recordings.
+Henry Wong Doe has released four commercial recordings.
 His first disc Horizon (2012, Trust Records MMT 2070), of piano and chamber works by Gareth Farr, was featured on New York's WNYC radio “New Sounds” program.
 His second disc, Five in the Sun (2013 Klavier Records K11193) as a member of the Keystone Chamber Players consists of 20th century chamber works for woodwind instruments and piano.
-His most recent release Landscape Preludes (2014, Rattle Records RAT D046), a set of 12 short piano works by New Zealand composers received critical acclaim in New Zealand and USA.
+His third release Landscape Preludes (2014, Rattle Records RAT D046), a set of 12 short piano works by New Zealand composers received critical acclaim in New Zealand and USA.
 Jed Distler of ClassicsToday gave the disc a 9/10 rating for both artistic and sound quality, writing “the selections are appreciably varied, well crafted for piano…[Wong Doe] mastered the notes and assimilated the music to the highest standards.”
 His latest disc, Pictures on Rattle Records features Mussorgsky's Pictures at an Exhibition and a new work a zigzagged gaze by Eve de Castro-Robinson, written in response to ten art pieces from the Wallace Arts Trust arts collection.
 This album was included in the New Zealand Herald's top 10 Classical CDs for 2017.

 Henry Wong Doe has been awarded two Arts Grants from Creative New Zealand (Arts Council of New Zealand); the first to record Horizon, and most recently in November 2016 to complete his second solo disc with Rattle Records Pictures.